pantry/pantry.github.io/core/extending.md

 Pantry.add_server_command(TheSimplestEcho)
 {% endhighlight %}

-This is the simplest Command one can write for Pantry.
-It implements the only required method, `#perform`, and returns a static value.
+This is the simplest Command possible.
+It implements the only required method -- `#perform` -- and returns a static value.

 All values returned by `#perform` are packaged up into a response Message and sent back to the requester.
 We'll see this in action soon.

-Even though this Command is registered as a Server Command, it's for the most part unusable.
+Even though this Command is registered as a Server Command, it is for the most part unusable.
 We want to be able to trigger this Command from the CLI and pass in a message to echo, so lets do that now.

 ### Configure the CLI

-Commands are exposed to the CLI via the `command` configuration, which takes the name of the command.
-This name is what users type in to invoke this Command.
-This method takes a block which is sent down to Ruby's [OptionParser](http://ruby-doc.org/stdlib-2.1.0/libdoc/optparse/rdoc/OptionParser.html), so all options available there are valid in this block.
-We'll see an example of this later.
-For now, lets just configure the command itself with a parameter.
+Commands are exposed to the CLI via the `command` method, which takes the name of the command and an optional block.
+This name is what users type to invoke the Command.

 {% highlight ruby %}
 class TheSimplestEcho < Pantry::Command